jaceroldan/jaceroldan.github.io/_posts/2024-11-30-writing-a-YOLO-object-detection-grocery-item.md

 * Trained for 50 more epochs (previously trained for only 50).
 * Varied HSV (Hue, Saturation, and Brightness) parameters

+## Full results from all sets of runs

 | Run | BoxP  | R     | mAP   | Remarks                                                                                                                             |
 |-----|-------|-------|-------|-------------------------------------------------------------------------------------------------------------------------------------|